 Master of Science in Community Medical Dietetics - Dual Master's with Dietetic Internship Policy Grades Students must maintain a cumulative grade point average of 3.0 for all coursework, with no individual course grade lower than a C. Transfer Credit Individual consideration will be granted in the awarding of transfer credits.
 Up to six graduate level credits may be transferred into the Master of Science in Community-Medical Dietetics degree, if equivalent.
-Credits must have been earned from a regionally accredited program, taken within the last five years, have an earned grade of B or better, and be equivalent to the course it is replacing in the requirements at Viterbo.
-Coursework older than five years may be waived or given credit based on individual review.
+Credits must have been earned from a regionally accredited program, taken within the last seven years, have an earned grade of B or better, and be equivalent to the course it is replacing in the requirements at Viterbo.
+Coursework older than seven years may be waived or given credit based on individual review.
 Students who wish to transfer credits need to contact the Office of Graduate Admissions for details on the process.
 Courses will be evaluated for equivalency and written notification of acceptance of transfer credit will be provided to the student by the director.
 Transfer credit is only eligible for coursework taken prior to enrollment and petitioned for prior to matriculation.
 Learning Outcomes Facilitate inter- and intra-professional teamwork and collaboration.
 Design, conduct, analyze, and defend research applicable to practice setting.
 Apply leadership principles to practice positions in nutrition and dietetics.
 Demonstrate competence in the interpretation and critique of scientific health care literature using an evidence analysis approach; apply and integrate findings into practice settings.
 Interpret results of a comprehensive nutrition-focused physical assessment relative to nutritional well-being using nutritional diagnostic reasoning and standardized language.
-Master of Sci Comm Med Dietetics, Combined DI MGMT 512, NUTR 530, 545, 567, 582, 583, 584, 600 or 601, six elective credits from EDUC-505, 607, HMGT-584, 630, 635, 640, 650, NURS-550, NUTR-520, 540, 545, 550, 560, 580, 600, 601, 630, 650, SVLD-501, 504, 555, 560.
+Master of Sci Comm Med Dietetics, Combined DI MGMT 512, NUTR 530, 545, 567, 12 credits of 582, 12 credits of 583, 600 or 601, six elective credits from EDUC-505, 607, HMGT-584, 630, 635, 640, 650, NURS-550, NUTR-520, 540, 550, 560, 580, 600, 601, 630, 650, SVLD-501, 504, 555, 560.
+Master of Sci Comm Med Dietetics, Combd DI Thesis NUTR-530, 545, 591, 592 (six credits), 593 (six credits), 630, 640, 641, nine credits of graduate level electives.